twigphp/Twig/doc/templates.rst

         {% endfor %}
     #}

-.. versionadded:: 3.15

-    Inline comments were added in Twig 3.15.

 If you want to add comments inside a block, variable, or comment, use an inline comment.
 They start with ``#`` and continue to the end of the line: